Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 ## Objectives

-By the end of this guide, you will be able to:

-1. Create a sample custom unit metric service using [Go](https://go.dev/)
-2. Configure your Discovery and Traceability agents to connect to the custom metric service.
+Learn how to create a sample custom unit metric service using [Go](https://go.dev/) and then configure your Discovery and Traceability agents to connect to the custom metric service.

-## Step1: Create a custom unit metric service
+## Create a custom unit metric service

-Custom metric service allows you to report and manage custom unit usage.
-Custom unit metric services can be implemented in any supported language.
+A custom unit metric service allows you to report and manage custom unit usage, and can be implemented in any supported language.
 This guide uses [Go](https://go.dev/) as an example.

-Access the Protocol Buffer File
+### Access the Protocol Buffer file

 You can find the Protocol Buffer file in the Agent SDK repository [here](https://github.com/Axway/agent-sdk/tree/main/proto/customunits).
-It includes two RPC services and the associated message structures.
+It includes the following two RPC services and the associated message structures.

-### Quota Enforcement service
+#### Quota Enforcement service

 The **Quota Enforcement service** works with Discovery Agents to manage quota-related events.